HawpMedia/hawp-v6/README.md

 # Hawp Theme v6
-Bboilerplate WordPress theme for Hawp Media projects.
+This repo includes the parent (hawp) and child (hawp-child) WordPress themes for Hawp Media projects.

 ## Requirements
 * WordPress 5.6+